changxin-ge/AskProcurement-Agentic-AI-Bootcamp/labs/Lab 1 - Sourcing Potential Supplier/README.md

 2. **Supplier Management Agent (Prebuilt):** This agent is responsible for fetching the available insight information about suppliers such as their address, contact persons, delivery time details etc.

-The above two agents will be managed by a Master agent **Souring Potential Supplier Agent** which will basically route the queries to the appropriate child agent.
+The above two agents will be managed by a Master agent **Sourcing Potential Supplier Agent** which will basically route the queries to the appropriate child agent.
 Let us get started with building the child agents first.

 <details open id="catalog-management-agent">